-Every week, catch an in-depth interview with experts on how to write compelling copy that converts for individualized brands.
+Every week, catch an in-depth interview with experts about how to write compelling copy that converts for individualized brands.

 Great copywriting bolsters nearly every marketing activity: from your product descriptions, site copy, email marketing, PPC campaigns, and more.
 Marketing still lives and dies on the words you use to communicate.
-Having a strong understanding of what makes great copy stand out will allow you to better write your own or identify great copy written by someone else.
+Having a strong understanding of what makes great copy stand out will allow you to better write your own, or identify it when someone else does.

 This podcast can help you understand how to write copy that converts, including product descriptions and marketing campaigns.
-In addition to this huge perk, it also talks a lot about how to run and market small businesses, which will be directly relevant to a number of audiences.
+In addition to this huge perk, they also talk a lot about how to run and market small businesses, which will be directly relevant to a number of audiences.